joehrz/PhotoPi/README.md

 ## Configuration

-Configuration settings are managed through a JSON file (`params.json`).
-You can update this file directly or use the GUI to modify settings.
+Configuration settings are managed through the params.json file located in the photopack/main_system/ directory.
+You can modify this file directly or use the GUI to adjust settings.

 ## File Structure